 Psychologist Richard Nisbett researches human behavior in Asia and the west, and shows how people in different cultures think and see the world differently.

-A travelogue following Pico Iyer’s experiences of living in a monastery in Kyoto, learning about Zen Buddhism, and trying to understand Japanese culture.
+A travelogue following Pico Iyer’s first experiences of living in Kyoto, learning about Zen Buddhism, and trying to understand Japanese culture.
 He has since lived in Japan for over 30 years and has written several books on the subject.
 I also recommend his memoir, Autumn Light, published in 2019.

 This book offers an interesting look into Japanese society and education by an American teaching English at a junior high school in rural Japan.
 The government cultural exchange program started in 1987 and is the same one I participated in after graduating from college.